Noncoplanar and chiral spin states on the way towards N\'eel ordering in fullerene Heisenberg models: Group-convolutional neural-network states

 \subsection{C\textsubscript{32}: comparison to exact diagonalisation}

-We first benchmark our method on the highest-symmetry ($D_{3h}$) isomer of C$_{32}$, labelled II in Ref.~\cite{Konstantinidis2009}.
-On this system size, exact diagonalisation is still possible: We computed the energies and point-group and spin quantum numbers of all eigenstates below energy $-15$, and listed them in Table~\ref{tab: C32 ED} in Appendix~\ref{app:data}.
+We first benchmark our method on the highest-symmetry ($D_{3h}$) isomer of C$_{32}$, labelled II in Ref.~\cite{Konstantinidis2009}, where exact diagonalisation is still possible.
+We extended the exact spectrum in Ref.~\cite{Konstantinidis2009} to all eigenstates below energy $-15$: The energies and point-group and spin quantum numbers of these states are listed in Table~\ref{tab: C32 ED} in Appendix~\ref{app:data}.
 The best variational energies achieved using the GCNN ansatz are listed in Table~\ref{tab: C32 energy} and plotted against the exact spectrum in Fig.~\ref{fig:c32-summary}.
 In every point-group and parity symmetry sector, we achieve excellent agreement with the exact results (see bottom panel with difference between exact and variational energies), with variational energies approaching the exact ground states much closer than the first excited state in the given symmetry sector.

 Estimates of the total spin $\langle S^2\rangle$ for our optimised wave functions are listed in Table~\ref{tab: C32 S2}.
 In every symmetry sector, we obtain a value extremely close to $S(S+1)$ for an integer spin quantum number $S$, as expected for a fully spin-rotation-symmetric state.
 Every odd-parity and $S^z=2$ simulation returned states consistent with $S=1$ and $S=2$, respectively; in the even-parity sector, we find $S=2$ ground states in two point-group symmetry sectors.
 In these sectors, we also find that the optimal variational energies in the $P=+1$ and $S^z=2$ sectors coincide to very good accuracy, indicating that the two wave functions are the $S^z=0$ and $S^z=2$ states of the same quintet.